Collecting Janet & Anne Grahame Johnstone – Twin Illustrators

 |Heidi||Johanna Spyri||1949: Heirloom Library||The tales of little orphan Heidi, who goes to live high in the Alps with her gruff grandfather.

 285p.
 Illustrated dust jacket over patterned boards.
+Their surname is mis-spelled in this book as ‘Johnston’.

 |Collins Magazine Annuals||Collins Magazine||1950s: Collins||Vol 3 (1950): decorations for ‘The Eight Beautiful White Horses of Sin Yat’ by James Butler